Which compression arch support is best?

 Compression arch supports fit snugly enough around your arches to help improve blood flow through your foot.
 That helps reduce inflammation, swelling and pain and make standing and walking easier.
 If you’re looking for comfortable, adjustable compression arch supports, the VIVE Plantar Fasciitis Strap is the top choice.

 What to know before you buy a compression arch support

 Who needs compression arch support?

 In most cases, people seek out compression arch support because they’re experiencing pain related to plantar fasciitis.
 This condition occurs when the tissue that spans the bottom of the foot, the plantar fascia, becomes inflamed and triggers pain in your heel.
 Compression arch support reduces inflammation by improving blood circulation in your foot.

 You may also want to consider compression arch supports if you have flat feet or fallen arches.
 Because the foot doesn’t have an arch with a normal curve, it’s closer to the ground, which can cause you to overpronate.
 That means your foot rolls inward as you step forward, which can cause foot and ankle pain.
-Compression arch support won’t prevent overpronation, but it can help ease the pressure on your arches and reduce your pain.
+Compression arch support won’t prevent overpronation, but it can help ease the pressure on your arches and reduce pain.

 Some people also choose to use compression arch supports if they’re suffering from general foot pain or workout or sports injury issues.
-If you’re dealing with foot pain, though, you should consult with a doctor to discuss your condition before using compression arch supports.
+If you’re dealing with foot pain, you should consult a doctor to discuss your condition before using compression arch supports.

 Types of compression arch support

 You can typically choose from three main types of compression arch support.

 - Band wraps are a flexible band that wraps around the arch of your foot.
 They’re easiest to wear under socks and with shoes, making them ideal for everyday use.
 However, they only offer compression to a small area, so they don’t work well for all foot issues.